percona/k8spsmdb-docs/docs/backups-encryption.md

 Physical backups are encrypted if [data-at-rest encryption is turned on](TLS.md).
 Logical backups need to be encrypted on the cloud.

-There is a possibility to enable [server-side encryption](https://docs.percona.com/percona-backup-mongodb/details/storage-configuration.html#server-side-encryption) for backups stored on S3.
+There is a possibility to enable [server-side encryption  :octicons-link-external-16:](https://docs.percona.com/percona-backup-mongodb/details/storage-configuration.html#server-side-encryption) for backups stored on S3.
-Starting from the version 1.15.0, the Operator supports Server Side Encryption either with [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/), or just encrypt/decrypt backups with AES-256 encryption algorithm with any S3-compatible storage.
+Starting from the version 1.15.0, the Operator supports Server Side Encryption either with [AWS Key Management Service (KMS)  :octicons-link-external-16:](https://aws.amazon.com/kms/), or just encrypt/decrypt backups with AES-256 encryption algorithm with any S3-compatible storage.

 To enable server-side encryption for backups, use [backup.storages.backup.storages.&lt;storage-name&gt;.s3.serverSideEncryption section](operator.md#backup-storages-s3--serversideencryption-kmskeyid) in the `deploy/cr.yaml` configuration file.